GuyPaddock/guypaddock.github.io/_posts/2017-09-05-decoding-json-parser-errors.md

 The [docs for JSON::ParserError](https://ruby-doc.org/stdlib-1.9.3/libdoc/json/rdoc/JSON/ParserError.html) were similarly useless.
 Beyond a one-sentence description, no detail on what numbers in the message, if any, should mean.

-As it turns out, the answer lies in C code within the [JSON gem](https://github.com/flori/json).
+With nowhere else to turn, I figured that the answer must lie within the [JSON gem](https://github.com/flori/json).
 I checked out the project at tag `1.8.6` and started my search there. _(As an aside: WTF happened with this gem that they needed to skip version 1.8.4?
 They went from 1.8.3 to 1.8.5 and all the release notes say is that they skipped it, but...
 WHY?)._

 Grepping through the project using `grep -R ": unexpected token at" -n .` I got:
 ```